gareins/second-smallest/README.md

 method of the bunch, where reasons probably lie in cache and jump prediction, but I really don't know why.
 If anyone knows, shoot!

+Negative property of this method would be the fact, that it is very unstable, very fast sometimes and slower other times.

 ### Tournament

 This is a very nice algorithm, that is indeed very fast, but only in cases,